DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 ## Create Your Dealer

 Players and GMs both control Dealers.
-A Dealer is someone who is in charge of their own fate, and plays using their own unique deck.
+A Dealer is someone who is in charge of their own fate, and likely plays using their own unique deck.
 Players are able to level up their Dealers by playing in Adventures, and GMs can set the level of their Dealers to best balance the Encounter during a session.